ArbiKodraj/Final_Project/README.md

 ## Notebook's Structure

 - **1. Introduction:** Introduces the paper's objective and structure
-- **2. Theory of Interpolation:** Briefly motivates the use of approximation/interpolation
+- **2. Motivation of Interpolation:** Briefly motivates the use of approximation/interpolation
 - **3. Application of Interpolation:** Demonstrates two approximation strategies as convential interpolation tool
 - **4. Neural Networks as Modern Machine Learning Method:** Illustrates the use of Neural Networks as an alternative tool for approximating functions
-- **5. Further Machine Learning Methods:** Presents additional Machine Learning Methods and their usefulness in approximating functions
+- **5. Further Machine Learning Methods:** Presents additional Machine Learning methods and their usefulness in approximating functions
 - **6. Economical Application:** Uses discussed approximation tools to solve economical problems related to function approximation
 - **7. Conclusion:** Summarizes the key insights and contrasts the illustrated approximation tools